 Please note that this is a course that depends on remote teaching and learning.
 There will be no in-person interactions or activities on campus.
-However, there will be live interactions on Zoom.
+Furthermore, there will be NO LIVE LECTURES for this course.
+You can study the material asynchronously, i.e. in your own time.
+However, ALL EXAMS WILL BE HELD SYNCHRONOUSLY, i.e. you will have to write them at the prespecified time announced in the course outline.